Henri Zogaib: Ponzi scheme

 In 2009 a Ponzi scheme involving Zogaib and business associate Paul Bellanca was uncovered.

 Zogaib and Bellanca promised prospective investors a return of up to 40% on their investment.
 The duo set up front companies such as Executive Investment Group LLC and Diversified Equity Investment Group LLC.

-Many racing drivers were victims of the scam: teammate Ryan Dalziel and his family lost approximately $550.000.
+Many racing drivers were victims of the scam: teammate Ryan Dalziel and his family lost approximately $550,000.
 Another victim, A. J. Allmendinger, invested a sum of money but he got his money back.
 SAMAX Motorsport boss Peter Baron lost approximately $400,000 to Zogaib.
-In total, $5.400.000 was lost by 33 investors.
+In total, $5,400,000 was lost by 33 investors.

 Zogaib was arrested in 2010, and in 2014 was sentenced to 15 years in prison.
-He is currently detained at Tomoka Correctional Institution.
+He was detained at Tomoka Correctional Institution-Work Camp.